MicrosoftDocs/power-automate-docs/articles/change-cloud-flow-owner.md

 ## Change the owner of a cloud flow to a service principal application user

+The following sections include various scenarios for changing ownership.

 ### Service Principal application users

 A [Service Principal](/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) is a non-human security identity that represents an application or service that can own and manage resources within Azure and the Power Platform.
 To use a Service Principal within the Power Platform, a Service Principal application user needs to be created that represents the service principal [through the portal](/power-platform/admin/create-users#create-an-application-user) or [through API](/power-platform/admin/manage-application-users).
 An application user can have connections shared with them and own resources such as flows.
 A Service Principal application user is a [non-interactive user](/power-platform/admin/create-users#create-a-non-interactive-user-account), so it can't have a user license associated with it.
-It is also subject to [non-licensed user limits](/power-platform/admin/api-request-limits-allocations#non-licensed-user-request-limits).
+It's also subject to [non-licensed user limits](/power-platform/admin/api-request-limits-allocations#non-licensed-user-request-limits).

 ### Service Principal application user ownership of flows